Finding content and topic ideas for your blog posts doesn’t have to be difficult.

 4. The Library

-Take a stroll down to your local library and ask them what resources they have on X, or go rummage through some books.
-Who knows, you may even get a whole new niche idea!
+Take a stroll down to your local library and ask them what resources they have on your niche topic.

 5. Project Gutenberg

 You can find content for your blog in Project Gutenberg if you are looking to write about an evergreen topic or niche.
 The website has thousands of free eBooks available.

 You can find an abundance of content on archive.org as well as other media such as videos, images, and audio that you can use.